2-dimensional Lawvere theories, commutativity, and higher Day convolution: Abstract

 \section{Abstract}

-The aim of this paper is to study categorified algebraic structures and their pseudo- and lax homomorphisms using the framework of Lawvere $2$-theories, and more generally, (enhanced) $2$-dimensional sketches.
+The aim of this paper is to study categorified algebraic structures and their pseudo- and lax homomorphisms using the framework of Lawvere $2$-theories, and more generally, marked $2$-dimensional sketches.
 The key notion we focus on is that of $2$-dimensional commutativity.
-As one of the main results, we prove that if a Lawvere $2$-theory $\mathbb{T}$ is equipped with such a structure, then the $2$-category $\mathsf{Mod}_l(\mathbb{T},\mathbf{Cat})$ of $\mathbb{T}$-models, lax homomorphisms, and modifications admits a natural structure of a closed $2$-multicategory.
-From this, we deduce a generalization of Fox's theorem.
-We also discuss the analogue in the higher setting for Lawvere $(\infty,2)$-theories.
-As a result of independent interest, we construct a multicategory (or $\infty$-operad) structure on the hom-category $\mathsf{Hom}_{\mathbb{V}}(\mathcal{M},\mathcal{N})$, where $\mathbb{V}$ is a monoidal $(\infty,2)$-category and $\mathcal{M},\mathcal{N}$ are monoids therein.
+Equipping a $2$-theory $\T$ with such a structure, we study the implications on the $2$-categories $\mathsf{Mod}_{\text{pseudo}} (\T,\mathbf{Cat})$, $\mathsf{Mod}_{\lax}(\T,\mathbf{Cat})$ of $\mathbb{T}$-models, pseudo- or lax homomorphisms, and modifications, both in the ordinary and $\infty$-categorical setting.
+We show that these $2$-categories admit certain natural structures of a closed $2$-operad and deduce a generalization of Fox's theorem.
+The main technical tool is of independent interest: we construct an $(\infty,n-1)$-operad structure on the hom $(\infty,n-1)$-category $\mathsf{Hom}_{\mathbb{V}}(\mathcal{M},\mathcal{N})$, where $\mathbb{V}$ is a monoidal $(\infty,n)$-category and $\mathcal{M},\mathcal{N}$ are monoids therein, generalizing the Day convolution to the higher setting.